adam-p/yesterday-i-learned/random.md

 1. [The anus is more resistant to bacteria than the rest of the body is][reddit 69].
 1. Having a child is not hard; [having a child and doing the chores that you are already doing, on the other hand, is hard][reddit 70].
 1. An A record for ipv6 is called an [AAAA record][bluehost].
+1. [Bliss point](https://en.wikipedia.org/wiki/Bliss_point_%28food%29)... describes what it means to have "just the right amount of salt, sugar, and fat" to make something taste best.
+1. [Wild animals chew off the umbilical cord.](http://mentalfloss.com/article/64416/do-other-animals-have-belly-buttons) A question, then, is: why do mothers know to chew the cord off?
+1. [Wild animals eat the placenta](https://en.wikipedia.org/wiki/Placentophagy).
+So, how do herbivores digest the placenta?

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm